CanelaSoftware/cassiaDB_docs/API Reference/Ping.md

 # function cdb_ping()
 ---
 ## Summary:
-Pings the server and returns the response time in milliseconds.
+Pings the cloud server and returns the response time in milliseconds.

 ## Inputs:
 None